John Fetterman: Tenure

 Fetterman was sworn into office as the lieutenant governor of Pennsylvania on January 15, 2019, replacing Mike Stack.
-One the first tasks Governor Tom Wolf gave him was to look into legalizing marijuana statewide.
+One of the first tasks Governor Tom Wolf gave him was to look into legalizing marijuana statewide.
 Fetterman went on a statewide tour, visiting all 67 Pennsylvania counties, and spoke to residents about legalization.
 After completing his tour, he published a report on his findings.In a show of support for marijuana legalization and the LGBTQ+ community, Fetterman hung the pride flag and a flag with a marijuana leaf from his office's balcony, which overlooks the state capitol.
 State employees removed them when an omnibus bill, signed into law by Wolf, banned unauthorized flags on capitol property.
 Fetterman continued to defy the law by flying the flags outside his office.

 An Associated Press review of Fetterman's daily schedule during his tenure as lieutenant governor found that he kept a light work schedule and was often absent from official state business.
 From his inauguration in January 2019 until May 2022, Fetterman's official schedule was blank for one-third of workdays.
 Additionally, the days that he worked were often short, ranging from four to five hours.
 He was often absent from presiding over the Pennsylvania State Senate, an official duty of the lieutenant governor.
-In 2020, he attended only half of the sessions and in 2021 only a third.
+In 2020, he attended only half of the Senate's sessions; in 2021, he attended only a third of them.

 Board of Pardons

 The lieutenant governor has very little actual power, but does oversee the Pennsylvania Board of Pardons.
 In this position, Fetterman worked to increase commutations and pardons for those serving jail time in Pennsylvania.
 The Philadelphia Inquirer reported that Fetterman ran the Board of Pardons "with the heart of an activist and, at times, the force of a bully".
-The Inquirer also reported that he threatened to run against Attorney General Josh Shapiro, at the time planning a run for governor, unless Shapiro supported more pardons.
+The Inquirer also reported that he threatened to run against Attorney General Josh Shapiro (who, at the time, was planning a run for governor) unless Shapiro supported more pardons.

 While chaired by Fetterman, the Board of Pardons recommended 50 commutations for life sentences, and Governor Wolf granted 47 commutations.
 As lieutenant governor, Fetterman announced "a coordinated effort for a one-time, large-scale pardoning project for people with select minor, nonviolent marijuana criminal convictions".